iamdtang/skaterdav85.github.io/_posts/2017-08-27-iterables-and-iterators-in-javascript.md

 A few built-in objects that implement the iterable protocol include `Array`, `String`, `Map`, `Set` and `NodeList`.

+Not familiar with the new `Set` class?
+Read my other post [An Introduction to Sets in JavaScript](/2017/08/21/an-introduction-to-sets-in-javascript.html).

 To loop through every letter in a string, you can do:

 ```js